-Our theory is that states supplanted existing political networks of cities in medieval Europe in part because they were better positioned to coordinate necessary investments in urban fortifications that could defend against artillery.
-To provide empirical support for this theory and to illustrate the political implications of the economics of conflict in the medieval period, we subject the theory to several tests.
+We theorize that states supplanted existing political networks of cities in medieval Europe in part because they were better positioned to coordinate necessary investments that could defend individual cities against artillery.
+To evaluate empirical support for this theory and to illustrate the political implications of the economics of conflict in the medieval period, we subject the theory to several tests.
 Additional analyses and robustness checks can be found in the Appendix.